Rubusch/linux-c/010__basics/18__miscdevice/README.md

-# Chardev Module Using miscdevice

-The `miscdevice` framework is an interface exported by the Linux kernel that allows modules to register their individual minor numbers.
+# Miscdevice

-The miscdriver wraps over the common chardev driver tasks.
+The miscdriver wraps over the common chardev driver tasks, it sets up cdev, adds it, creates a device class, provides a device node and a class node.
+Thus it is the preferred way to setup a character device.

 #### `misc_register()` performs: